Rainbow 'Round My Shoulder

 Rainbow 'Round My Shoulder is a 1952 American musical film directed by Richard Quine and written by Blake Edwards and Richard Quine.
 The film stars Frankie Laine, Billy Daniels, Charlotte Austin, Arthur Franz, Ida Moore and Lloyd Corrigan.
 The film was released in September 1952, by Columbia Pictures.

 Plot

-Two singers help an aspiring actress whose grandmother opposes her launching a show-business career.
+Two singers, Phil Young and Frankie Laine, help Cathy Burke, an aspiring actress whose grandmother Martha Blake opposes her launching a show-business career.